What's On This Page?

 Furthermore, as good as the drugs are, they are just blowing the smoke out of the house, they’re not putting the fire out.
 Ideally, enhancing medication effect (and possibly reducing drug dosage with your cardiologist’s approval), is justifiable and common sense.
 And how much tastier can it get if all you have to do is drink organic grape juice!

-Medications
+Medications for LVH

 The ultimate goal of pharmaceuticals is to improve blood flow in the blood vessels, often by widening them.
-This helps reducing the heart’s burden and workload.
+This helps reduce the heart’s burden and workload.
 Some of the medications work by reducing blood volume through a diuretic effect.
 Not all of these medications have the same effect on LVH, some are more useful than others.
 There’s more about that HERE.

 Medication Used for LVH